 In the context of an inquiry it is essential that contemporaneous notes of all discussions, phone calls and interviews are made.
 File notes should be legible, include relevant dates/times, clearly identify the author of the note, and contain a file reference.
 Every person who has been told about the complaint during an investigation should be able to be identified from these records.

-To ensure compliance with the PPIP Act, care should also be taken with personal information held in hard copy to ensure that documents are not lost, misplaced, modified or disclosed at any stage throughout the inquiry process.
+Care should be taken to ensure that inquiry documents are kept secure, and not lost, misplaced, modified or disclosed at any stage throughout the inquiry process.